Newsviews: Working to Reduce Violence & How Young People Are Leading the Way to Social Change

-Their deaths come roughly one year after the Erickson Institute reported that 60% of Chicago children under the age of five, live in neighborhoods where most of the city's homicides occur.
+Their deaths come roughly one year after the Erikson Institute reported that 60% of Chicago children under the age of five, live in neighborhoods where most of the city's homicides occur.

 WATCH: Newsviews Part 1